ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 [ballerina/http] started HTTP/WS listener 0.0.0.0:9090
 ```

 This means your service is up and running.

+### Invoking the 'hello' Service Using cURL

-You can invoke the service using an HTTP client.
-In this case, we use cURL.
+Invoke the running service using an HTTP client.
+For example, execute the command below to use cURL.

 ```bash
 $ curl http://localhost:9090/hello/sayHello